-Our Financial Aid staff is here to guide you through the financial aid process, so please contact us with any questions you may have.
-You can reach us from 8 a.m. to 5 p.m.
-Monday through Friday at 419-772-2272 or email@example.com.
+Our financial aid staff is here to guide you through the financial aid process, so please contact us with any questions you may have.
+You can reach us from 8 a.m.-5 p.m.
+Monday through Friday at 419-772-2272 or firstname.lastname@example.org.
 Our fax number is 419-772-2313.

-- Apply for any loans needed including: Direct Subsidized and/or Unsubsidized, Parent PLUS or private loans
+- Apply for any loans you may need, including Direct Subsidized and/or Unsubsidized, Parent PLUS, or private loans.

-- Set up your eBills account and add any authorized users whom you want ot have access to view or make payments on your student account.
-Instructions for adding authorized users are available here .
+- Set up your eBill account and add any authorized users whom you want to have access to view or make payments on your student account.
+Instructions for adding authorized users are available here.

-- Log-in to eBill site to view your billing statement, make payments on your balance due, and sign up for a payment plan if you are planning to use one for the Fall semester
+- Log in to the eBill site to view your billing statement, make payments on your balance due and sign up for a payment plan if you are planning to use one for the fall semester

-- Ensure your Fall semester bill is covered in full prior to the start of the semester by paying your account online, setting up a payment plan to cover the balance due, or ensuring you have enough financial aid in place to cover the balance due
+- Ensure that your fall semester bill is covered in full before the start of the semester by paying your account online, setting up a payment plan to cover the balance due or ensuring you have enough financial aid in place to cover the balance due.

-- Check your student Self-Service account (click on "Financial Aid Services" then "View Requirements for My Financial Aid") for any additional requirements for financial aid eligibility.
+- Check your student Self-Service Banner account (click "Financial Aid Services" and then "View Requirements for My Financial Aid") for any additional requirements for financial aid eligibility.

-- If an on-campus job is desired, search and apply for job openings
+- If you desire an on-campus job, search and apply for job openings.

 - To take a placement exam, visit http://webcape.byuhtrsc.org/.